-Picture: The successful Norweigian Triathlon Team are well known for prescribing training intensity based on lactate.
+Picture: Many believe the successful Norweigian Triathlon Team prescribe training intensity based on lactate.

 The use of blood lactate spot testing during training sessions has seen a lot of discussions online recently.
 This may be related to the articles (and success!) that have been published on the practices of successful Norwegian athletes.
-An athlete might do a low-intensity indoor cycling session, for example, and spot test their blood lactate concentration every 30 minutes to ensure it has not exceeded a pre-specified value, like 2 mmol.L-1.
-Blood lactate concentrations increase when lactate is being produced in muscle and entering the blood faster than it is being removed from the blood, and so blood lactate concentrations will be elevated when we cross the lactate threshold and enter the so-called heavy or severe intensity domains.
-My understanding, through the reading that is available, is that: low-intensity training is set at ~0.3-0.8 mmol.L-1, tempo ~2-3 mmol.L-1, Threshold ~3-3.5 mmol.L-1.
-But of course, the exact number varies depending on the individual athlete.
+An athlete might do a low-intensity indoor cycling session, for example, and spot tests their blood lactate concentration every 30 minutes to ensure it has not exceeded a pre-specified value, like two mmol.L-1.
+Blood lactate concentrations increase when lactate is produced in muscle and enters the blood faster than it is being removed from the blood.
+So blood lactate concentrations will be elevated when we cross the lactate threshold and enter the so-called heavy or severe intensity domains.
+My understanding, through the available reading, is that: low-intensity training is set at ~0.3-0.8 mmol.L-1, tempo ~2-3 mmol.L-1, Threshold ~3-3.5 mmol.L-1.
+But, of course, the exact number varies depending on the individual athlete.

 Now, whilst spot testing your blood lactate concentration may well provide useful insight into what is going on physiologically, and the internal metabolic stress you are under, its use is limited in a number of ways.
 Firstly, the cost adds up; the analysers go for more than heart rate monitors do, but the real cost is in the single-use strips, lancets, and other consumables involved in the measurement.
-In New Zealand, we pay ~$800 NZD for a carton of 250 strips, which means that taking just 10 samples per week would cost more than $30 NZD just in strips.
+In New Zealand, we pay ~$800 NZD for a carton of 250 strips, so taking just ten samples per week would cost more than $30 NZD just in strips.
 YIKES!

 Another important factor is the individualization of lactate numbers associated at differing intensities.
-These need to first established in a lab first in order to use lactate for intensity demarcation.
-For example, a blood lactate concentration of 4 mmol.L-1 may occur at the anaerobic threshold for athlete A, but may be well above threshold and therefore much more demanding for athlete B. In my experience, the higher the level of the athlete, generally the lower the lactate value at threshold (VT2 at 2.5-3.5 mmol.L-1).
+These need to be established in a lab to use lactate for intensity demarcation.
+For example, a blood lactate concentration of 4 mmol.L-1 may occur at the anaerobic threshold for athlete A, but may be well above threshold and therefore much more demanding for athlete B. In my experience, the higher the athlete's level, the lower the lactate value at threshold (VT2 at 2.5-3.5 mmol.L-1).
 On that, lactate levels are also considerably impacted by habitual diet.
-And as such, low carb athletes should expect lower lactate levels at given relative intensities.
+And as such, low-carb athletes should expect lower lactate levels at given relative intensities.

 I also don’t see spot lactate sampling as a replacement for heart rate monitoring, primarily because heart rate monitoring gives you a continuous measurement, every moment of your session.
 You can spot your heart rate rising and immediately drop your effort if that is the goal of your session.
 With blood lactate sampling, you are limited to data points that are only as frequent as you take them.
 So, whilst in some instances, blood lactate sampling may be a useful addition to heart rate monitoring, I personally would never swap out my heart rate monitor in favour of serial measures of blood lactate concentration.
 In a Vblog with 70.3 World Champion, Gustav Iden says “today we’re using heart rate, although it’s not that scientific”.
 I thought this was interesting, old school “yes”, but I personally don’t think this is any less “scientific” than a lactate sample.